chimin/nsrx/README.md

 4. Add action by using `this.reducer<Payload>(action, callback)`.
     1. `callback` accepts parameter `state`, `setState` and `payload`.
     2. It must use `setState` to modify the state before return.
+5. If you want to use it in Angular, just annotate it with `@Injectable()` (https://angular.io/guide/dependency-injection).

 ## Simple Example